-Whipped Cream Stabilizer Products: Products such as Whip It or Sahnesteif by Dr. Dr. Oetker brand, or Cobasan (a German product) from Albert Uster Imports, contain stabilizers and other chemicals that help the cream to whip easily and keep its shape or stay firm once it is whipped.
+Whipped Cream Stabilizer Products: Products such as Whip It or Sahnesteif by the Dr. Oetker brand, or Cobasan (a German product) from Albert Uster Imports, contain stabilizers and other chemicals that help the cream to whip easily and keep its shape or stay firm once it is whipped.
 These additives are dextrose, modified corn starch (modified food starch) and tricalcium phosphate or a gelatin and dextrose combination.
 Additives, such as modified food starch (starches that are modified or “dextrinized” with the addition of dextrin or other dextrins such as dextrose and maltodextrin clocking in at the high end of the glycemic index along with beer and bread) should be avoided—especially by diabetics.

 Cobasan is simply a mixture of sorbitol (a sugar alcohol) and glucose.
 It stabilizes whipped cream the same way sugar does as sorbitol mimics the properties of sugar.
 Since guar gum is naturally made up of polysaccharides (natural sugars) extracted from guar beans, we prefer it.
 No, thank you to using these chemically-laden products.